antoineedy/istacky/README.md

 <!-- ROADMAP -->
 ## :world_map: Future of the project

 I wonder if I (we?) should extend this project to create a Photoshop-like interface using the ipywidgets library.
 I really don't know any use to this project.
-Let me know if you have any ideas!
-See the [open issues](https://github.com/antoineedy/istacky/issues) for a full list of proposed features (and known issues).
-Either way, here are the features I want to implement soon:
-* The possibility to change the color of a given layer.
-* The possibility to add some text (on an existing layer? a new one?).
-Could be great to add a title to a plot, a legend, or even frame numbers on a video.
+Either way, __[click here to access the todo list](https://github.com/antoineedy/istacky/blob/main/TODO.md")__ which contains the list of things to do for the project, and let me know if you have any ideas!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>